-Description: Thanks to Alltrails.com, I was able to find out about the Red Breaks and Cosmic Ashtray hike and besides the trail itself, the main attraction is this giant hole with a rock in it with dirty water surrounding it.
-It looks very surreal during sundown and in general (as do most hikes in Utah).
+Description: Thanks to Alltrails.com, I was able to find out about the Red Breaks and Cosmic Ashtray hike and besides the trail itself, the main attraction is this giant hole with a rock in it that is also surrounded by brown/red sand.

 4) Zebra Slot Canyon:

 Description: The Zebra Slot Canyon is one of the most popular slot canyons you’ll find in all of Utah and it is also one of the first hiking opportunities you’ll see signs for when you enter Grand Staircase Escalante through the main Hole in The Rock road.

 This isn’t exactly a clean hike but if you don’t mind dirty and very cold water, as well as the slot canyon experience where you’re in tight spaces, then this is going to be a very enjoyable hike for you.

 I do also recommend the Zebra Slot Canyon as a great alternative hike to Antelope Canyon (in AZ).
 I also recently learned there is another slot canyon near this one called Tunnel Slot Canyon (less than 1 mile away) off the same trailhead.
 See more of the best Utah slot canyon hikes here.

 5) Peekaboo Slot Canyon and Spooky Gulch hike:

 Length of hike: About 5 miles for both slot canyons (but very difficult and tight terrain).

 Description: If you enjoy the Zebra Slot Canyon and want something a big more challenging and less wet, then these 2 slot canyons in Grand Staircase Escalante are for you.